dunnjacoba/selector/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project is utilizing
 [React-Bootstrap](https://react-bootstrap.github.io/) to minimalize design variations.
 Please keep inline styling to a minimum.

-- Please add to the <code>src/restaurantData.js</code> array of restaurants in your local area!

 ## Available Scripts

 Before running any other scripts: